yojimboking/jimbocore/_site/readme.md

 The stack is an open-source repo and a suite of open-source programs and plugins, and is therefore ultimately customizable.
 The level of customizability depends only on your technical know-how, but minimal learnings yield compounding rewards.
 Here is an idea of the level of control over your final website yielded by advancing levels of technical knowledge:

 - **No technical knowledge:**
   - You can implement all of the above, and choose from a set of .CSS templates for your website to adjust its aesthetics.
 You can create posts, use the daily note functionality, store documents in the Library, create ZK notes and links between them, use backlinking, embed notes, and all other features mentioned above.
 In other words, all features are fully available with no technical knowledge.
-You should become acquainted with the Exocore's [[syntax]], but this is easy enough to guess at, or to learn in under half an hour.
+You should become acquainted with the Exocore's [[Writing with Exocore Syntax]], but this is easy enough to guess at, or to learn in under half an hour.

-    For publishing, a very cursory knowledge of git will come in handy, but git has a helpful GUI, and Exocore [[installation-instructions#Publishing Your Exocore|documentation]] includes a guide on how to publish your site.
+    For publishing, a very cursory knowledge of git will come in handy, but git has a helpful GUI, and Exocore [[Exocore Installation Instructions#Publishing Your Exocore|documentation]] includes a guide on how to publish your site.

 - **HTML and CSS**
   - You will be able to edit included stylesheets and HTML templates to create a site which looks any way that you wish.
 Both these languages are simple to learn, and even without learning them comprehensively a user can edit the provided templates and stylesheets to make major changes.